-A student interested in the Associate in Science (AS) degree in Liberal Arts and Sciences has to choose one of four options: Biology, Chemistry, Earth Systems and Environmental Science, or Physics.
+A student interested in the Associate in Science (AS) degree in Science has to choose one of four options: Biology, Chemistry, Earth Systems and Environmental Science, or Physics.
 Each option prepares students for transfer to a complementary four-year degree program.
 Students in the Chemistry and the Earth Systems and Environmental Science options

 transfer to four-year science programs (biochemistry, biology, chemistry, earth and environmental science, etc.), teacher education programs, pharmacy schools, or engineering programs (biomedical, chemical, environmental).
 Enrichment programs are offered to encourage students to continue their education beyond the bachelor degree by attending graduate or other